vshotarov/lamya/README.md

 - I am not keen on the name `build` for the output folder

 # Todos
+- add support for extra js and maybe css to load
+- add a site_info arg with the categories and their pages, so we can link to them from the post metadata
+- move publis_date and date format from the FronMatterConfig to the SiteGenerator and add support for specifying different format to read and display
+- consider only having the side bar image and description on the home page
+- add fonts licenses both to the theme itself somewhere and on the repo
 - add a reference to tabler somewhere in the default theme. powered by?
 - replace RuntimeError in `__main__.py` with a custom one
 - minify css and js?